 Internal Verizon program may explain recent changes

-Verizon's new CEO, Dan Schulman, announced the company's decision to let go of 13,000 of its 100,000 employs in late November.
+Verizon's new CEO, Dan Schulman, announced the company's decision to let go of 13,000 of its 100,000 employees in late November.
 The move squared with the beleaguered carrier's plan to transform itself after nearly a year of customer losses.
-At that time, the company denied the terminations were a result of its use of AI, but an employee's email contradicts the claim.
+At that time, the company denied that the terminations were a result of its use of AI, but a former employee's email contradicts the claim.

-Since Verizon didn't explicitly say that employee interactions would be used to train AI, it's possible that the company was using these exercises as a last-ditch effort to slow down churn.
-Verizon could have been trying to provide personalized training to employees about how to retain customers.
-Role-playing customer conversations is something AI might facilitate better than traditional training, a potential reason for Verizon's approach.
+Since Verizon didn't explicitly say that employee interactions would be used to train AI, it's possible that the company was using these exercises to improve its operations.

 Verizon's layoffs have reportedly already started impacting operations, and the company has seemingly opened some positions recently.
 Whether this means that an AI takeover isn't going as well as planned or that the company simply needs a new set of skills isn't known.